hackclub/hackclub/workshops/pcb_level_2/README.md

 ![](0.2.png)

 Some footprints, like the Arduino Nano outline, which is not a real component in this case, only have a few options.
-Double click on `Module:Arduino_Nano_WithMountingHoles` to select it.
+Double-click on `Module:Arduino_Nano_WithMountingHoles` to select it.

 ![](0.3.png)

 ### Generics

-0402, 0603, 0805, and 1206 are common sizes of small two terminal SMD components like resistors, capacitors, and diodes.
+0402, 0603, 0805, and 1206 are common sizes of small two-terminal SMD components like resistors, capacitors, and diodes.
 0805 is very common and still somewhat hand solderable, so we will use 0805 for all our components [^1].

 <a title="Zerodamage, CC BY 3.0 &lt;https://creativecommons.org/licenses/by/3.0&gt;, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:SMT_sizes,_based_on_original_by_Zureks.svg"><img style="background-color: white;" width="256" alt="SMT sizes, based on original by Zureks" src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/34/SMT_sizes%2C_based_on_original_by_Zureks.svg/256px-SMT_sizes%2C_based_on_original_by_Zureks.svg.png"></a>